CyCoreSystems/ari/README.md

   - `ARI_USERNAME` (*none*)
   - `ARI_PASSWORD` (*none*)

-When using the `ari-proxy`, the process is even easier.
+If using `ari-proxy`, the process is even easier.

   # Resource Keys

 In order to facilitate the construction of ARI systems across many Asterisk instances, in version 4, we introduce the concept of Resource Keys.
 Previous